The following is a contribution from Jonathan of Joney Talks!

 This light-hearted conversation stirred both the inner child and inner investor in me!
-Can I combine something I truly enjoy while growing my wealth?
+Can I combine something I genuinely enjoy while growing my wealth?
 It got me to do some research on the subject at once while reconnecting with my inner child (Yes, you can pull out the violins).

 My Inner Child and Passion for Lego

-In the end, I had accumulated a whole city such as that one (it was smaller but I had most of the same stuff), thanks, mom and dad!
+In the end, I had accumulated a whole city such as that one (it was smaller, but I had most of the same stuff), thanks, mom and dad!
 I played until my teens and then the passion “faded” away, but somehow it was still there,… During my studies, I had the chance to spend a semester in Denmark and took the opportunity to go to Legoland.
 (Woohooo!)

-This coincides approximately with the release of the Harry Potter series, Bionicle and others, and since then Lego has performed extremely well, has grown stronger than ever financially and is now the number 2 toy company in the world (number 1 is Mattel).
+This coincides approximately with the release of the Harry Potter series, Bionicle and others, and since then Lego has performed exceptionally well, has grown stronger than ever financially and is now the number 2 toy company in the world (number 1 is Mattel).